-- 2) Click New in from the Menu bar.
-Double-click Drawing from the Templates tab. - If needed uncheck the Only show standard formats box. - 4) Select B (ANSI) Landscape from the Standard sheet size box. - 5) Click OK from the Sheet Format/Size dialog.
-At this time accept the default sheet properties.
-Click Cancel [★] from the Model View PropertyManager.
-The Draw1 FeatureManager is displayed.
+- 2) Click New if from the Menu bar.
+Double-click Drawing from the Templates tab. - 3) If needed uncheck the Only show standard formats box. - 4) Select B (ANSI) Landscape from the Standard sheet size box.

 If the Start command when creating new drawing option is checked, the Model View PropertyManager is selected by default.